 Livestock contributes 15 to17 percent of GDP and 35 to 49 percent of agricultural GDP and 37 to 87 percent of the household income in Ethiopia [1].
-They provide inputs (draught power, manure) to the other segment of the farming system such as crop production and generate consumables or saleable outputs as milk, manure, meat, hides and skin, wool, hair and eggs [2].
+They provide inputs (Draught power, manure) to the other segment of the farming system such as crop production and generate consumables or saleable outputs as Milk, manure, meat, hides and skin, wool, hair and eggs [2].

-Livestock feed resources are classified as natural pasture, crop residue, improved pasture and forages, agro-industrial by-products, other by-products like food and vegetable refusal, of which the first two contribute the largest feed type [3, 4].
+Livestock feed resources are classified as natural pasture, crop residue, improved pasture and forages, agro-industrial by-products, other by-products like food and vegetable refusal, of which the first two contribute the largest feed type [3,4].
 In the highlands, crop residues and agro-industrial by-products augment natural pasture and in the pastoral system, livestock production is almost totally dependent on native pasture and woody plants [5, 6].
-The major feed resources bases of three districts in Jimma zone of Southwest Ethiopia are natural pasture (mainly communal), after math grazing, crop residues, green fodder and non-conventional feeds like attela (local alcohols leftover), house leftover, grain mill byproducts, chat (Catha edulis) left over, coffee pulp and husk [7].
+According to Yisehak et al. [7] the major feed resources bases of three districts in Jimma zone of Southwest Ethiopia are natural pasture (Mainly communal), after math grazing, crop residues, green fodder and non-conventional feeds like attela (Local alcohols leftover), house leftover, grain mill byproducts, chat (Catha edulis) left over, coffee pulp and husk.
 According to same authors continues grazing on natural pasture is the livestock feeding system practiced in the study area.
 However, the natural grazing lands in the mixed crop livestock systems of the highlands of Ethiopia are seriously overloaded with stocks generally beyond their optimum carrying capacity causing overgrazing, erosion and overall land degradation [8, 9].

-Corresponding Author: Mohammed Husen, Ethiopian Agricultural Transformation Agency, P.O.
-Box: 708, Addis Ababa; Ethiopia.
+Corresponding Author: Yisehak Kechero, Department of Animal Sciences, Arba Minch University, P. O. Box 21, Arba Minch, Ethiopia.

 For optimum livestock productivity, the available feed resource should match with the production systems practiced and the number of animals in a given area.
 On the other hand the availability and relative importance of different feed resources varies from place to place and from time to time depending up on agro-ecology, livestock production systems and seasons of the year.
 Therefore assessment of available feed resources in relation to season, the livestock production systems practiced and requirements of livestock on annual basis in a given area is important to diagnose the problems and suggest intervention measures to be taken by farmers and policy makers.
 However, there was scanty of information regarding the assessment of livestock feed resources and utilization in crop-livestock mixed farming systems of three districts of Jimma zone, Southwest Ethiopia.
-Therefore this study was initiated to assess livestock feed resources and its utilization in three selected districts of Jimma zone, Southwest Ethiopia.
+Therefore this study aimed to assess livestock feed resources and its utilization in three selected districts of Jimma zone, Southwest Ethiopia.